 The Disciplinary Tribunal or Member National Authority may, pending the outcome of investigations and/or disciplinary process in accordance with this Code, impose sanctions listed in this Code on a provisional basis on a Participant if there is a particular risk to the reputation of the sport and it is in the interests of justice to do so.
 If a provisional sanction is imposed, this must be taken into consideration in the determination of any final sanction which may ultimately be imposed.

-Annex A – Major Events
+Annex A – Major International Events

 Event Disciplinary Investigating Officer